qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 want to keep people busy, suggest them a hobby.

-## Management is not only the manager's job

-@@verwijzing/quote Weinberg over management als ieders verantwoordelijkheid o.i.d.

-## Sometimes it's the individual
+## Sometimes it is the individual

 One developer can drag down a team, by slacking off, or with a negative attitude or by working on his own instead of collaborating (being a rock star instead of a team player), or being a 'brilliant jerk'.

 This sometimes happens and this will negatively impact the team's performance.
-This is still management's job to handle this!
+It is still management's job to handle this!
+Management hired, and hopefully, coaches the team members.

-You can fix low performance by having a talk with someone who is dragging down the team, or even removing him.
+You could fix low performance by having a talk with someone who is dragging down the team, or even removing them.
 This does not necessarily lead to a highly productive team.
 The organizational context will quickly become the next bottleneck.
+Before acting on individuals, first ask yourself, how does the system generate the behaviour we are seeing?

 ## Productivity is an enabler for everything else